DevExpress/dashboard-extension-save-as/README.md

-The **Save As** extension adds the additional "Save As" item to the [dashboard menu](https://documentation.devexpress.com/#Dashboard/CustomDocument117444) and allows you to save the opened dashboard with another name.
+The **Save As** extension adds the additional "Save As" button to the [dashboard menu](https://documentation.devexpress.com/#Dashboard/CustomDocument117444) that allows you to save the opened dashboard with another name.

 ![save-as-extension](https://user-images.githubusercontent.com/17986517/27138770-f4bfb910-5129-11e7-9346-a9a57dd41de8.png)